Beauing, belling, dancing, drinking,

 Guy Carleton |

-Hanger in a "Forrest Gump" like move, manages to witness the American Revolution's climax |
+Hanger, "Forrest Gump-like," manages to witness the American Revolution's climax |

 The Bad Boy of Georgian England

-Hanger and his buddy the Prince of Wales attended many a party |
+Hanger and his buddy, the Prince of Wales attended many a party |

 Cartoon satire of Hanger |